Casey Carswell: Storylines

-Ashley was horrified to see Casey's walls covered with photos of him and saw Casey on the balcony, holding Freddie.
+Ashley was horrified to see Casey's walls covered with photos of him and to see Casey on the balcony holding Freddie.
 She admitted starting the fire, explaining that she felt Claire was in the way.
-Ashley, realizing just how ill his "mistress" was, tried convincing her that her feelings for him weren't real.
-Casey, shocked by Ashley's words, moved closer to the edge of the balcony with Freddie, saying if Ashley didn't love her then she and Freddie might as well be dead.
-Claire saw this and Casey forced Ashley to tell Claire the truth about their affair and had slept together whilst she was at her support group.
-Claire was silent so Casey demanded Ashley propose to her; worried about Freddie, Ashley did so.
-Casey was elated but Claire challenged her.
-She reminded Casey of what she had said about the death of her baby, a boy she named Rhys, and all her hopes for him and how she imagined how her baby would grow up.
-Casey, now irritated, ran toward Claire to make her stop talking and Claire took Freddie.
-She tried to jump from the balcony but Ashley stopped her just as the police burst in and took an hysterical Casey away.
-In a later episode, the policeman in charge of Casey's case, visited the Peacocks and told Ashley and Claire that Casey was mentally unfit to stand trial.
-She would be sectioned under the Mental Health Act indefinitely as she was a serious danger to other people.
+Ashley, realizing how ill his mistress was, tried to convince her that her feelings for him were not real.
+Shocked by Ashley's words, Casey moved closer to the edge of the balcony with Freddie, saying that if Ashley did not love her, then she and Freddie might as well be dead.
+Claire arrived, and Casey forced Ashley to tell Claire the truth: that they were having an affair and had slept together while Claire was at her support group.
+Claire remained silent, so Casey demanded that Ashley propose to her; worried about Freddie, Ashley did so.
+Casey was elated, but Claire challenged her.
+She reminded Casey of what she had said about the death of her baby, a boy she named Rhys, and of all her hopes for him and how she had imagined he would grow up.
+Casey, now irritated, ran toward Claire, and Claire took Freddie.
+Casey then tried to jump from the balcony, but Ashley stopped her just as the police burst in and took a hysterical Casey away.
+In a later episode, the police officer in charge of Casey's case visited the Peacocks and told Ashley and Claire that Casey was mentally unfit to stand trial.
+She was sectioned under the Mental Health Act indefinitely, as she was considered a serious danger to other people.

 Reception

-The plot, in which featured Casey threatening Freddie, was speculated as being similar to an episode of Tonight with Trevor McDonald.
+The plot, which featured Casey threatening Freddie, was speculated as being similar to an episode of Tonight with Trevor McDonald.
 Tragedy mum, Natasha Hogan, was interviewed to support this.